tchan1002/mmba-drift-protocol/README.md

 The MMBA + Drift protocol is grounded in the belief that our body and mind is one biological system to manage, one with limited bandwidth for focus and action.

-I'm putting it out here because I've struggled with productivity for a long time.
-Maybe you empathize with me, too.
+I'm putting this out here because I've struggled with productivity for a long time.
+Hopefully this can help someone.

 The aim is to offload neural load to another intelligent system so you can keep moving forwards.
 Best paired with a Zettlekasten such as Obsidian.